k-privateai/k-privateai.github.io/_posts/2025-03-06-PST - K-PAI forum announcement - 05.markdown

 ## Spotlight Sessions (6:45PM ~ 7:45PM)

+Join our distinguished speakers as they delve into the fascinating terrain where blockchain and AI converge.
+They will examine how blockchain technology creates new frameworks for enhancing AI fairness and transparency, making algorithmic decisions more accountable.
+The discussion will explore innovative applications of homomorphic encryption in biometric verification, offering powerful solutions that maintain security while preserving privacy.
+Speakers will also investigate how blockchain is fundamentally revolutionizing ownership models for real-world assets, creating more inclusive and efficient systems.
+The conversation will extend to cutting-edge privacy-preserving techniques essential for blockchain scaling, addressing one of the field's most pressing challenges.
+Throughout the event, you'll gain insights into pioneering R&D initiatives that are actively shaping the future landscape where blockchain and AI technologies seamlessly integrate, opening new possibilities for technological advancement.

 - Homomorphic Iris Code Verification
     - [Jung Hee Cheon](https://en.wikipedia.org/wiki/Jung_Hee_Cheon) - Math Professor @ SNU &amp; CEO @ CryptoLab, Inc.
 - Ownership Revolution of Real-World Assets with Blockchain Technology